-The University's pmolicy regarding University Approved Absences and the instructor's courselevel policies are communicated to students via the instructor's course syllabus on the first day of class
+The University's policy regarding University Approved Absences and the instructor's course-level policies are communicated to students via the instructor's course syllabus on the first day of class.

-Students are encouraged to communicate early and often with their instructors and are reminded that they are bound by the Honor Code always to be honest in making a request for a University Approved Absence.
+Students are encouraged to communicate early and often with their instructors and are reminded that they are bound by the Student Code of Conduct always to be honest in making a request for a University Approved Absence.
 All students with University Approved Absences will be treated fairly and equitably, regardless of the reason for the absence.
 Instructors will provide reasonable alternatives that permit course objectives and learning outcomes to be met.